telerik/reporting-docs/doc-output/configure-the-report-engine/overview.md

 ## JSON-based Configuration

-The JSON-based configuration structure used in `appsettings.json` or other key-value based files look like the following:
+The JSON-based configuration structure used in `appsettings.json` or other key-value-based files looks like the following:

 ````JSON
 "telerikReporting": {